Shruti-Mahato/SRAM/README.md

 ### 3. Row Decoder
-Here we are using a nand based 4:16 decoder to select any row from the sixteen rows in the SRAM array based on the input address bit configurations.
-The 4-bit address signals a[3:0] are used to activate the transistors in such a way that, any one of the outputs will be high.
-For example, if all the address bits are low (0000), then wl[0] output will be high and this will select the 0th row in the SRAM array.
-Similarly, if all the address bits are high (1111), wl[15] output line will be high and that will select the 15th row of the SRAM array.
+Here we are using a nand based 4:16 decoder to select a row from the sixteen rows in the SRAM array based on the input address bit configuration.
+The 4-bit address signals A[3:0] are used to activate the transistors in such a way that, any one of the outputs will be high.
+For example, if all the address bits are low (0000), then WL[0] output will be high and this will select the 0th row in the SRAM array.
+Similarly, if all the address bits are high (1111), WL[15] output line will be high and that will select the 15th row of the SRAM array.

 ![image](https://github.com/Shruti-Mahato/SRAM/assets/119694274/17a8aee3-2461-472b-b8b4-30f05ff51cab)

 ### 4. Sense Amplifier
-The sense amplifier is used to sense the voltage difference between the bitlines and amplify it to drive the digital circuits.
-There are different types of sense amplifiers are present and used in the SRAM design depending upon the application.
-In this project, an differential amplifier-based sense amplifier is implemented. below figure shows the differential amplifier-based sense amplifier.
-As shown in the figure, during the read operation a small voltage difference between the bitlines ‘BL’ and ‘BLB’ is amplified by the sense amplifier and the buffer converts the output to rail-to-rail CMOS voltage.
-The gain of the amplifier and the threshold of the buffer is designed very carefully to achieve that function.
+- The sense amplifier is used to sense the voltage difference between the bitlines and amplify it to drive the digital circuits.
+There are different types of sense amplifiers which is used in the SRAM design depending upon the application.
+In this project, a differential based sense amplifier is implemented as shown in the figure below.
+- Initially, during the precharge, the node voltage for BL and BLB is charged upto vdd, which is a input to the M2 and M3 transistor.
+Constant I is provided to the M0, which is in Saturation region and it behaves like current mirror circuit.
+So, equal I will flow from M1.
+Similary we can see that M4 also acts as current mirror circuit.
+So, equal I will flow from M5.
+Therefore, we can say that the M1 I is equally divided into two paths beacause of the circuit symmetricity.
+- Now, During the read operation if there is a small voltage difference between the bitlines ‘BL’ and ‘BLB’.
+Then, the Vgs for M2 or M3 will be effected which will leads to change in I flowing through that transistor (M2/M3).
+As M4 and M5 are in series with M2/M3 So the overall I will get affected on that path.
+Now to maintain the KCL, the sum of I from both the paths i.e., M2,M4 and M3,M5 should be equal to I of M1.
+So, this extra I will either charging the node C of I0, or discharging the C depending upon the read value.
+- Now, this small voltage difference is amplified by the sense amplifier and the buffer converts the output to rail-to-rail voltage levels (vdd to 0).
+The gain of the amplifier and the threshold of the buffer is designed very carefully to achieve this function.

 ![image](https://github.com/Shruti-Mahato/SRAM/assets/119694274/e7606b29-2837-492d-b549-bb836a1ccb13)